-Taking off Compression Stockings can be very difficult for some people, particularly if they are not able to bend over enough to remove the stocking off their heel.
+Taking off Compression Stockings (also known as TED stockings) can be very difficult for some people, particularly if they are not able to bend over enough to remove the stocking off their heel.
 The Stocking Off is designed to help remove the stocking over the heel.
-Before removing the stockings, sit on a safe, stable chair and if possible a low chair.

-Pull the stocking down over the knee and attach the clips as above.
+Above Knee Stockings – Pull the stocking down over the knee and follow the steps as above.